MadeleineWalder/pp5api/README.md

 ## Technologies:

 - This site was created using these languages: Python, JavaScript, React, HTML and CSS.
-- Frameworks/Libraries: Django and Bootstrap.
+- Frameworks/Libraries: Django, REST and Bootstrap.
 - Github and Gitpod are the platforms where I created this website.
 Github (and Gihub pages) for creating and storing my repositories and project board/issues, and Gitpod for writing the code.
 - Heroku was connected to my github repository for site deployment.
 - [Google Fonts](https://fonts.google.com/) is where I imported my font from.